bikeindex/bike_index/README.markdown

 RuboCop is configured to ignore Ruby style and layout (deferring to Rufo) and focus on code complexity, performance, and suggested best practices.

-To run it from the command line, issue `bundle exec rubocop`, optionally passing a specific file(s).
+To run it from the command line, issue `bin/rubocop`, optionally passing a specific file(s).
 For a performance boost, you can also start a rubocop daemon with `bundle exec rubocop-daemon start`, in which case you'd lint with `bundle exec rubocop-daemon exec`.